 The proof of this algebraic statement has a strong geometric flavor.
-In fact, another key ingredient is Squier's theorem concerning the unitarizability of Burau's representation (see \cite{Sq}).
-The non-degenerate Hermitian form invariant by the braid group is not always positive definite.
-First, we find whether it does, so that the representation can be unitarized (i.e. it can be conjugate into $U(2)$) and whether it does not.
-But still in the latter situation the representation can be complex-unitarized (namely is conjugate within $U(1,1)$).
+A key ingredient is Squier's theorem concerning the unitarizability of Burau's representation (see \cite{Sq}).
+The non-degenerate Hermitian form defined by Squier is invariant under the braid group, but it is not always positive definite.
+First, we find whether it is positive definite, so that the representation can be conjugate into $U(2)$.
+On the other hand, when this Hermitian form is not positive definite, the representation can be complex-unitarized, namely it can be (rescaled and) conjugated into $U(1,1)$.

-We will focus then on the complex-unitary case.
-We show that that the image of some free subgroup of $PB_3$ by the Burau representation is a subgroup of $PU(1,1)$ generated by three rotations in the hyperbolic plane.
-Here the hyperbolic plane is identified to the unit disk of the complex projective line $\C P^1$.
-Geometric arguments due to Knapp, Mostow and Deraux (see \cite{Knapp,Mo,Deraux}) show that the image is a triangular group and thus we can give an explicit presentation of it.
-Then we can describe the whole image of $B_3$.
-In particular, we obtain a description of the kernel of the Burau representation of $B_3$ at roots of unity.
+We will then focus then on the complex-unitary case.
+We show that that the image of some free subgroup of the pure braid group $PB_3$ on three strands by Burau's representation is a subgroup of $PU(1,1)$ generated by three rotations in the hyperbolic plane.
+Here, the hyperbolic plane is identified to the unit disk of the complex projective line $\C P^1$.
+Geometric arguments due to Knapp, Mostow and Deraux (see \cite{Knapp,Mo,Deraux}) show that the image of $PB_3$ is a discrete triangle group and thus we can give an explicit presentation for it.
+Then an easy argument permits to describe the image of the slightly larger group $B_3$.
+In particular, we obtain a description of the kernel of Burau's representation of $B_3$ at roots of unity, which will give a proof of Theorem \ref{B3}.
+This first part is not only purely technical preparation for the second part of the paper.
+In fact, finding the image of the Burau representation seems to be a difficult problem, which is interesting by itself (see e.g. \cite{CL,CF,McM}).

-The second part of this paper consists of applications of these results to study the images of the mapping class groups by quantum representations at roots of unity.
-Specifically we want to prove that the image of the mapping class group by quantum representations is {\em large} in a sense and {\em not so large}, from another point of view.
-The first part is not purely technical preparation for the second one.
-Finding the images of the Burau representation seems to be a difficult problem interesting by itself (see e.g. \cite{CL}).

-Some results of the same type are already known.
-In \cite{F} we proved that the images are infinite and non-abelian (for all but finitely many explicit cases) using earlier results of Jones who proved in \cite{Jones} that the same holds true for the braid group representations factorizing through the Temperley-Lieb algebra at roots of unity.
-Masbaum found then in \cite{Mas2} explicit elements of infinite order.
-General arguments concerning Lie groups show actually that the image should contain a free non-abelian group.
-Further Larsen and Wang showed (see \cite{LW}) that the image of the quantum representations of mapping class groups at the smallest root of unity $\exp\left(\frac{2\pi i}{4r}\right)$ is dense in the projective unitary group for any prime $r\geq 5$.

-We will consider in this paper the Johnson filtration by the subgroups of the mapping class group which act trivially on the $k$-th nilpotent quotient of the fundamental group of the surface, for $k\in\Z_+$.
-As it is well-known the Johnson filtration comes within the framework of finite type invariants of 3-manifolds (see e.g. \cite{GL}).

-Our first result is then shows that the image is large in the following sense (see also Proposition 4.1 for a more precise statement):